elgrons/GratShiftSaveApi.Solution/README.md

 _Requires console application such as Git Bash, Terminal, or PowerShell_

 1. Open Git Bash or PowerShell if using Windows and Terminal if using Mac

 2. Run the command

    `git clone https://github.com/elgrons/GratShiftSaveApi.Solution`

-3. Run the command
+3. Run the command and open the project file.

    `cd GratShiftSaveApi.Solution`

+4. Create a `.gitignore` file in the root folder.
+This project will require use of sensitive information that should not be publicly shared.

-- You should now have a folder `GratShiftSaveApi` with the following structure.
+5. You should now have a folder `GratShiftSaveApi` with the following structure.
     <pre>GratShiftSaveApi.Solution
     ├── .gitignore
     ├── ...